 Fade to Black

 Next we are going to spray the back and sides using the dark lacquer or black.
 The important thing here is to mask the guitar body and fretboard.
-If your guitar has edge binding e.g. A Les Paul you can use the detailed painters masking tape to cover the binding nice and tight.
+If your guitar has edge binding e.g. A Les Paul you can use painters masking tape to cover the binding nice and tight.
 This is commonly used in the automotive industry for pin striping and is ideal for this type of application.

 When masking the face of the guitar we want our cardboard mask sitting above the face of the guitar by about ½ inch so our edge coat will feather in a little.
 You could use matchsticks here or fold some wedges from the cardboard yourself.